wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Project Plans
 The, conversion and re-engineer, of my WSL based ChatBot, to being Ubuntu 24 native...
-1. when someone selects Reset Session, then it needs to o clear all 3 boxes displayed and the relevant globals, on the conversation window, and then present the user with a clean conversation page.
-3. Continue with, Test and Bugfix, for all features/options, pre interference.
+1. Continue with, Test and Bugfix, for all features/options, pre interference.
 4. Test, conversation and prompting, and examine responses, then improve.
 3. Upon correct and working version, then Optimize for Less Overall Characters, more advanced programming.
 Re-Structure Code/Scripts, ensure code is, appropriately and optimally, located in correctly themed/labeled script.
 2. Test and Bugfix, all options and features, soes everything still works.